“Built to go anywhere, but just as happy at home, the Sonos Move may be the only speaker you need.”

 How long will it last?

 All Sonos products come with a one-year warranty, but this is not an indicator of longevity.
 Sonos speakers have always featured impressive build quality and the company goes to great lengths to test its products for durability.
 With its user-replaceable battery and top-notch construction, we expect the Sonos Move will have an excellent operational life-span.
-But more importantly, even the first product the company ever sold 17 years ago, the ZP100, is still supported today and works with other Sonos components.

 Should you buy it?